 DISM.exe /Online /English /Get-Features /Format:Table

-If you display the list of all functions available in Windows 8, you can see that the component status has changed to Disabled with Payload Removed.
+If you display the list of all on-demand features available in Windows, you will see that the component status has changed to Disabled with Payload Removed.

-Thus, Windows 8 allows to significantly reduce the size of the WinSxS folder by removing the unused components from the disk.
-The only thing is that this cleanup method suits only advanced users, who know what this or that component does in Windows 8.
+Thus, Windows allows to significantly reduce the size of the WinSxS folder by removing the unused components from the disk.
+The only thing is that this cleanup method suits only for the advanced users, who are familiar with the Windows 10 features and their purpose.

-Another way to reduce the size of the WinSxS directory in Windows 8 is to compress the directory contents on the level of the NTFS file system.
+Another way to reduce the size of the WinSxS directory on Windows 10 is to compress the directory contents on the level of the NTFS file system.

 icacls "%WINDIR%\WinSxS" /save "%WINDIR%\WinSxS_NTFS.acl" /t